williamtorberntsson/openliunet/README.md

 It you don't want to login for open information.
 Visit [OpenLiUNet](https://liunet.eu/)

-Please contribute to expand the open liunet.
+Please contribute with a pull request to expand the open liunet.

 ## Installation and Usage